 The termination date of the lease is May 31.
 Terminating the lease or vacating the apartment prior to the recognized end of lease period will result in a forfeiture of the deposit.
-Early termination without prior permission by the Director of Environmental Services and Housing Facilities Management could result in a fine of \$150 in addition to loss of deposit.
+Early termination without prior permission by the Director of Housing & Residence Life, Facilities Management could result in a fine of \$150 in addition to loss of deposit.
 Written notice to terminate does not imply that the tenant will not be held responsible for the remainder of the rent for the lease period.
 The tenant will need to submit the application for lease release and be approved by the Lease Review Committee.
-Please refer to http://www.una.edu/ housingfacilitiesmgmt for details and the release application.
+Please refer to una.edu/housing for details and the release application.

 If the termination date is May 31, a 30-day written notice prior to vacating the apartment is required.
-Tenants must schedule an appointment with the Environmental Services and Housing Facilities Management for checkout.
+Tenants must schedule an appointment with the Housing & Residence Life, Facilities Management for checkout.